-Cannot be ill, cannot be good: if ill, Why hath it given me earnest of success, Commencing in a truth?
-I am thane of Cawdor: If good, why do I yield to that suggestion

-Whose horrid image doth unfix my hair

-And make my seated heart knock at my ribs,

-Against the use of nature?
-Present fears

-Are less than horrible imaginings:

-My thought, whose murder yet is but fantastical,

-Shakes so my single state of man that function

-Is smother'd in surmise, and nothing is

-But what is not.
+[Aside.]
+Two truths are told, As happy prologues to the swelling act Of the imperial theme.-I thank you, gentlemen.- [Aside.]
+This supernatural soliciting Cannot be ill; cannot be good.
+If ill, Why hath it given me earnest of success, Commencing in a truth?
+I am Thane of Cawdor: If good, why do I yield to that suggestion Whose horrid image doth unfix my hair, And make my seated heart knock at my ribs, Against the use of nature?
+Present fears Are less than horrible imaginings.
+My thought, whose murder yet is but fantastical, Shakes so my single state of man That function is smother'd in surmise, And nothing is but what is not.

+BANQUO.
 Look, how our partner's rapt.

-[Aside] If chance will have me king, why, chance may crown me, Without my stir.
+[Aside.]
+If chance will have me king, why, chance may crown me Without my stir.

-New horrors come upon him, Like our strange garments, cleave not to their mould But with the aid of use.
+New honours come upon him, Like our strange garments, cleave not to their mould But with the aid of use.

-[Aside] Come what come may, Time and the hour runs through the roughest day.
+[Aside.]
+Come what come may, Time and the hour runs through the roughest day.

+BANQUO.
 Worthy Macbeth, we stay upon your leisure.

-Give me your favour: my dull brain was wrought With things forgotten.
-Kind gentlemen, your pains Are register'd where every day I turn The leaf to read them.
-Let us toward the king.
-Think upon what hath chanced, and, at more time,

-The interim having weigh'd it, let us speak Our free hearts each to other.
+Give me your favour.
+My dull brain was wrought With things forgotten.
+Kind gentlemen, your pains Are register'd where every day I turn The leaf to read them.-Let us toward the King.- Think upon what hath chanc'd; and at more time, The interim having weigh'd it, let us speak Our free hearts each to other.

+BANQUO.
 Very gladly.

-Till then, enough.
-Come, friends.
+MACBETH.
+Till then, enough.-Come, friends.